-Cynthia Roberts is Associate Professor of Political Science at Hunter College, City University of New York.
-She is also a Research Scholar at the Arnold A. Saltzman Institute of War and Peace Studies and Adjunct Associate Professor of International and Public Affairs at Columbia University.
+Cynthia Roberts is Professor of Political Science at Hunter College, City University of New York.
+She is also a Senior Research Scholar at the Arnold A. Saltzman Institute of War and Peace Studies and Adjunct Professor of International and Public Affairs at Columbia University.
 In 2019, with support from a Council on Foreign Relations fellowship, Prof. Roberts served as a policy adviser at the Joint Staff, Department of Defense in J-5, Strategy, Plans and Policy.
 Roberts is a member of the John J. McCloy Roundtable on Setting the National Security Agenda at the Council on Foreign Relations.
-Previously she was Director of the Russian Area Studies Graduate Program at Hunter and served as a member of the Executive Committee on Science, Arms Control, and National Security of the American Association for the Advancement of Science.
+Previously, Dr. Roberts was Director of the Russian Area Studies Graduate Program at Hunter and served as a member of the Executive Committee on Science, Arms Control, and National Security of the American Association for the Advancement of Science.
 She has held research fellowships at the Brookings Institution and Stanford University, received several grants, including from the Ford Foundation and the National Endowment for the Humanities, and worked as a consultant on international security issues.
 Most recently, she participated in the 2019 NATO Nuclear Policy Symposium in Riga and gave a presentation to the Arms Control Committee at NATO HQ on “The Post INF World.”